MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-29-samuel-greene.md

 * We are developing randomized methods  able to efficiently solve linear algebra problems in quantum chemistry involving large matrices by stochastically introducing sparsity and then averaging.
 * Our ongoing work is focused on reducing statistical error and increasing the sizes of chemical systems to which our methods can be applied.

-All methods described here are discussed in more detail in our [forthcoming paper](https://arxiv.org/abs/2005.00654).
+All methods described here are discussed in more detail in our <a href="https://arxiv.org/abs/2005.00654" target="_blank"> forthcoming paper</a>.

 ## Stochastic sparsification